apache/doris/docs/en/administrator-guide/config/fe_config.md

        Verbose modules.
 VERBOSE level is implemented by log4j DEBUG level. eg：
             sys_log_verbose_modules = org.apache.doris.catalog
-            This will only print debug log of files in package org.apache.doris.catalog and all its sub packages。
+            This will only print debug log of files in package org.apache.doris.catalog and all its sub packages.

 ### sys_log_roll_interval